derekelkins/ipgcc/Tutorial.md

 With intervals fully specified and statically known, we could parse the terms in any order.
 Of course, in the above example `Salutation.END` isn't statically known.
 This means `Salutation` must be parsed before `Name`.
-Ultimately, as mentioned before the order of executing the terms is determined by data dependencies.
+Ultimately, as mentioned before, the order of executing the terms is determined by data dependencies.
 Before we introduced intervals, every term (except attribute definitions) had a data dependency on the prior term which led to a left-to-right order.
 With explicit intervals, the parsing can happen in different orders.
-An at abstract example, the following two rules are equivalent:
+As an abstract example, the following two rules are equivalent:

 ```ipg
 S1 -> A[0, B.START] B[0, EOI];